wormhole-foundation/xdapp-book/src/wormhole/2_architectureOverview.md

   - **Gas Oracle** - _in development\*_ - Oracle for recommended fair gas prices across the ecosystem.

-  - **Worm Router Contracts** - _in development\*_ - Contracts that allow developers to make their Dapp an xDapp that users on any Wormhole supported chain can interact with purely through client-side code.
+  - **Worm Router Contracts** - _in development\*_ - Contracts that allow developers to make their Dapp an xDapp that users on any Wormhole-supported chain can interact with purely through client-side code.

 ### Off-Chain Components